seedifferently/apidocs-v4/source/claim_payments.md

 # Claim Payments Reference

 The claims endpoint makes it easy to submit claims transactions to trading partners.
-If you've enrolled for claim payment processing, valid claims requests will receive a claim payment result after adjudication is complete.
+If you've enrolled for claim payment processing (Electronic Remittance Advice), valid claims requests will receive a claim payment result after adjudication is complete.
+For more information about enrolling for electronic remittance advice delivery via PokitDok, please contact us.

 This document describes the PokitDok claim payment (835) result format.
 It's meant to accompany the summary of claims functionality in